-Poached tamarillo porridge: Probably my favourite option, especially because I wouldn’t really eat tamarillo on any other occasion.
+Poached tamarillo porridge: Probably my favourite option, especially because I don’t really eat tamarillo on any other occasion.
 Take a small pot of boiling water and place the tamarillo (skin and stalk included) in for about 4 minutes, or until the skin splits.
 Remove the tamarillo from the water and as soon as it has cooled enough for handling, peel the skin and add it to the pre-cooked porridge.
-Tamarillos can be quite bitter so I find that I will commonly add probably a whole tablespoon of brown sugar to my porridge to counter that tartness.
+Tamarillos can be quite bitter so I find that I will commonly add probably a whole tablespoon of brown sugar to my porridge to counter its tartness.

 Collect: 1/2 c oats ♦ 1 c boiling water ♦ 1 mashed banana ♦ fresh grated turmeric ♦ 1/3 coconut milk ♦ 1 t cinnamon